a20351766/udo.1.4.0/docs/source/commands/configtxlator.md

 # configtxlator

-The `configtxlator` command allows users to translate between protobuf and JSON versions of fabric data structures and create config updates.
+The `configtxlator` command allows users to translate between protobuf and JSON versions of udo data structures and create config updates.
 The command may either start a REST server to expose its functions over HTTP or may be utilized directly as a command line tool.